Start a disciple making culture in your church or company

 I am actually going to collect two stones dedicated to my mom.
 The first is before Alzheimer’s, the second is after Alzheimer’s.
 I want to be honoring of her and at the same time transparent.
 I am praying that I accomplish this and you can take some of what I learned, apply it to your specific situations and reach higher in God.

-One day I was actually at the end of my workout and I was laying down.
+One day I was laying down laying down after a workout.
 As I laid there, I started thinking of my mom and how she was during my growing up life.
 One and a half years prior to this time, we built an apartment attached to our garage and my parents moved into our backyard.
-This presented some blessings and challenges that we were not expecting.
-We knew my mom’s health was failing and that maybe she had some dementia.
+This presented some blessings and challenges that we were not expected.
+We knew my mom’s health was failing.
+Maybe she had some dementia.
 We did not realize the extent and how people are affected by memory loss, how fear often times overcomes them and paralyzes them emotionally, mentally, and even physically.
 My dad had done an amazing job of ‘covering’ for her probably for the previous 5 years.
-But here I was thinking about my life with my mom and how we had got here.
+Here I was thinking about my life with my mom and how we had got here.

 But my mom WAS a teacher!
 She loved to teach.
 One of the statements that someone said of my mom at her funeral was that she didn’t teach subjects or ‘school’, she taught children.
 She strived to pull each child’s ‘specialness’ out of them.
 She made each child feel special.
 I want to be like that.
 We received so many compliments of how she had influenced countless people by being their teacher and how she encouraged them.